csomgyula/separator/doc/separator-dsl.md

     $header \n @end \r\r $body

-This will extract lines from the string until it found two carriage returns, then it treats the rest as a whole.
+This will extract lines from the string until it finds two carriage returns, then it treats the rest as a whole.

 samples
 --